 Nobody wants to talk about theft, but it is a reality.
 We include anti-theft and security features in many portable and installation models to help you meet the challenge of protecting your LCD projectors for churches.

-The WD8200U widescreen projector has what it takes to perform even in brightly lit auditoriums and halls.
-High definition images project with superior contrast and brightness while Texas Instruments BrilliantColor™technology ensures truer and more vibrant color.
+The UD8900U widescreen projector has what it takes to perform even in brightly lit auditoriums and halls.
+High definition images project with superior contrast and brightness while Texas Instruments BrilliantColor™ Technology ensures truer and more vibrant color.
 The DLP projector features dual lamps that only require one hour of down-time a week and a self-cleaning reusable filter, ideal for non-stop operation.
+Learn More »

 Useful utilities for your projector